What is Digital Marketing Analytics?

 4. Gather and Centralize Data: This is where most companies fail.
 Data lives in silos—social media in one place, CRM in another.
 Centralizing this data is the only way to see the full customer journey.

-5. Analyze and Implement: Data without action is just trivia.
-Use your findings to adjust your marketing strategy, change your ad copy, or reallocate your budget.
+6. Analyze and Implement: Data without action is just trivia.
+Use your findings to adjust your marketing strategy, change your ad copy, or reallocate your budget—including making the tough calls, like shutting down an expensive campaign that isn't converting.

 Actionable Metrics vs. Vanity Metrics